Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 This can be termed minimalism at its extreme.
 And sure thing, it looks gorgeous.

-Where will the sockets go then?
+Where will the sockets go, then?
 If you take this route, you should invest in pop-up plugs instead.
 These plugs only appear on the surface when you need to use them.
 Otherwise, they’re tucked in flush with the backsplash or countertop surface.

 56. Invest in Lighting

-You can add both pendant lighting and ceiling lighting above the kitchen island to add more light to the kitchen.
+You can add pendant and ceiling lighting above the kitchen island to add more light to the kitchen.
 This can still work well even if you don’t use a full white monochromatic color palette.

 57. Keep Everything Low Profile